run-house/runhouse/README.md

 ## 🦾 How does it work?

-In Runhouse, a "cluster" is a unit of compute - somewhere you can send code, data, and requests to execute.
-It can represent long-lived compute like a static IP or Ray cluster, or ephemeral/scale-to-zero compute like on-demand VMs from a cloud provider or Kubernetes.
-When you first use a cluster, we check that the hardware is up if applicable (and bring it up automatically if not!), and start Ray and a Runhouse HTTP server on it via SSH.
+In Runhouse, a ["cluster"](https://www.run.house/docs/api/python/cluster#cluster) is a unit of compute - somewhere you can send code, data, and requests to execute.
+It can represent long-lived compute like a static IP or Ray cluster, or ephemeral/scale-to-zero compute like on-demand VMs from a cloud provider or Kubernetes (local Docker support coming soon).
+When you first use a cluster, we check that the hardware is up if applicable (bringing it up automatically if not), and start Ray and a Runhouse HTTP server on it via SSH.
 Suppose you create a cluster object:

 ```python
 import runhouse as rh